-Before the Planning Board recommends changes to the Zoning Map, the Codes Enforcement OfficerPlanning Board shall notify, by mail, those property owners who would be affected by such a change, as determined required by the Rules of Order of the Freeport Planning Board and any applicable State laws., who would be affected by such a change.
+Before the Planning Board recommends changes to the Zoning Map, the Codes Enforcement Officer shall notify, by mail, those property owners, as determined by the Planning Board, who would be affected by such a change.

 Section 303.
 Zoning District Boundaries